FeatAstro/age_brutus/README.md

-# orion-ob1 — Star formation history of the local Milky Way
+# Star formation history of the local Milky Way

 M1 internship project at LIRA (2026), supervised by Alexis Quintana.

-**Goal**: Extend OB association membership catalogs to lower-mass, cooler stars in the Orion OB1 complex, combining 5D kinematic clustering with Bayesian isochrone fitting to derive ages, distances, extinctions, and metallicities for stellar groups within ~1 kpc of the Sun.
+**Goal**: Extend OB association membership catalogs to lower-mass, cooler stars in the Orion OB1 complex, combining 5D kinematic clustering with Bayesian isochrone fitting to derive ages, distances, extinctions, and metallicities for stellar groups within ~1 kpc of the Sun, using Brutus algorithm.

-Methodology follows Quintana et al. (2025) and Hernández et al. (2023).
+Methodology follows Quintana et al. (2025).

 ---